Read the first instance here

 I noticed something flashing up on the dashboard – something I missed earlier because I had my left hand “covering” it (I hold the top of the steering wheel with my left and the bottom with my right).
 The check engine warning light was on – it never appeared before and I just did a major service to the car couple weeks ago.

-Certainly something was amiss here and stopping at the next R&R made a lot of sense – I was also worried that there could be a bigger problem with the engine (although I did not notice any difference in performance and the fuel consumption kept improving).
+Certainly, something was amiss here and stopping at the next R&R made a lot of sense – I was also worried that there could be a bigger problem with the engine (although I did not notice any difference in performance and the fuel consumption kept improving).
 We stopped and immediately my wife, my son and my grandma got out stretching their legs and then head to the toilet, leaving the baby at the back seat (she was sleeping) and under my care.

 I thought that was the end of it until after we had reached our destination and after driving around the town, the warning light lighted up again (good thing, it was not flashing which is an indicator of a more serious problem).

 We left to KL quite early in the morning – hoping to reach the service centre near the house as early as possible.
 Throughout the journey back, the check engine light did not lit up and the journey was smooth and uneventful.
 By the time we reached home, it was already 9 in the morning.
 The warning light still did not lit up.
 So I decided to go for a quick runabout for lunch and some investment and 2 packets of cold cendol first (it was worse in Taiping).

 I told the sweet lady behind the counter that I did not have an appointment but I was willing to wait as long as I could get to the bottom of the nagging check engine warning light.
 The lady told me that there were plenty of cars to be checked for the day but she was willing to slot me in (those who came in later without any appointment was promptly turned away).

 So I waited for my turn by drinking the freebie water, reading the same old magazine over and over again and of course, taking short naps on the sofa.

-I stood next to him and explained on what had happened but he was not listening to me.
-He was seriously looking at the computer screen and waited as it run through a series of tests.
-I gave him the benefit of the doubt – after all, he is the professional, well trained mechanic and he knows what he is doing.
+I stood next to him and explained what had happened but he was not listening to me.
+He was seriously looking at the computer screen and waited as it runs through a series of tests.
+I gave him the benefit of the doubt – after all, he is the professional, well-trained mechanic and he knows what he is doing.

-All were in green until one red mark popped up – the stop light seemed to have short-circuited and need to be grounded (the stop light were still working though).
+All were in green until one red mark popped up – the stoplight seemed to have short-circuited and need to be grounded (the stoplight were still working though).
 He checked something in the car.
-He ran the test again and I noted the same error message was still displaying on the screen.
+He ran the test again and I noted the same error message was still displayed on the screen.

 He then drove around the car, slammed on the brakes a couple of times and then parked it.
 He walked to me and passed back the keys and said settled.
 I asked if the problem would occur again and his remarks (with the same blur face) were “maybe, if yes, bring back the car”.
 It was not as assuring as I wished it to be.

 I had a good night sleep that day – at least one problem has been resolved.
 The next morning as I got ready to drive to work, I was suspicious but the check engine warning light remained switched off.
 Is everything back to normal?
-Unfortunately it was not – I left the workplace in the evening and barely 10 minutes into the journey back home, the check engine warning light lit again and it has been so for past few days.
+Unfortunately, it was not – I left the workplace in the evening and barely 10 minutes into the journey back home, the check engine warning light lit again and it has been so for the past few days.